lyxal/Keta/Patterns.md

 - `IiS` -> `{L I R} i S(R*)`
 - `IiĪ` -> `{{L I R} i R*} Ī R&`

-Blocks are evaluated using the triplet rules if possible, otherwise the pair rules are used, otherwise things are evaluated as is
+Blocks are evaluated using the triplet rules if possible, otherwise the pair rules are used, otherwise expressions are evaluated as is.